 PRICING:

-$189 — EARLY BIRD base price for registration to the 2026 PWW and access to all workshops, all days.
-(You also get 10+ additional free pre-recorded webinars on writing and publishing.)
-As of Fall 2025, registration for 2026 is now OPEN.
+$169 — EARLY BIRD base price for registration to the 2026 PWW and access to all workshops, all day.
+As of summer 2026, registration is now OPEN.

 To register, click the button above, or email Brian at WDWconference@gmail.com and tell him you’re interested in the Pittsburgh event.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
-If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals.
-There is no limit.
-Here are quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
-Our bigger, growing list of success stories can be seen here.
+If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
+Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
+(Our bigger, growing list of success stories an be seen here.)

 “I met Mai Nguyen at the Toronto Writing Workshop